 In practice, this means asking “where are competitors NOT focused?” rather than “how do we beat them where they’re strong?”
 While everyone fights over the obvious market opportunity, look for the adjacent one they’re ignoring.
 Enter through the side door rather than storming the heavily defended front gate.

 British military theorist B.H.
 Liddell Hart, studying Sun Tzu centuries later, built an entire strategic philosophy around this principle.
-He found that throughout history, decisive victories almost always came from indirect approaches rather than frontal assaults.
+He found that throughout history, decisive victories almost always came from indirect approaches rather than frontal assaults—insights that translate directly into Sun Tzu–based strategies for small business leaders seeking asymmetric advantage.

 The Cost of Prolonged Conflict

-"There is no instance of a country having benefited from prolonged warfare."
+“There is no instance of a country having benefited from prolonged warfare.”
 Sun Tzu was blunt: extended conflicts drain resources and morale beyond any potential gains.
+The Art of War emphasizes that prolonged warfare erodes the state faster than the enemy could, portraying war as a costly and destructive last resort.
 Swift, decisive action beats grinding attrition.

 Set clear timeframes and success criteria for competitive initiatives.
-If a strategy isn't showing results within a defined period, cutting losses is usually wiser than doubling down.
-The sunk cost fallacy—continuing because you've already invested so much—has destroyed more strategic plans than any competitor.
+If a strategy isn’t showing results within a defined period, cutting losses is usually wiser than doubling down.
+As the saying goes, luck favors the prepared in business strategy, and the sunk cost fallacy—continuing because you’ve already invested so much—has destroyed more strategic plans than any competitor.

 Targeting Weakness